 When buying a static caravan, it’s important to take a couple of things into consideration to make the entire process as smooth as possible.
 Although it’s simple enough, there are a couple of potential pitfalls to keep in mind.
 In this article, we’re going to be showing a couple of the biggest concerns as well as offering a few more tips for buying a buying a static caravan.
-This will ensure that you have a comfortable holiday with your caravan together with your family instead of a disaster.
+This will ensure that you have a comfortable holiday with your caravan together with your family.

 Tip #1: Why do you want to buy a caravan?